-Here are some strategies that may lower your individual income tax bill for 2020.
+Here are some planning strategies that may lower your individual income tax bill for 2020.

 Also, consider state and local income and property taxes that are due early next year.
-Prepaying those bills before year-end can decrease your 2020 federal income tax bill because your itemized deductions will be that much higher.
-However, the maximum amount you can deduct for state and local taxes is $10,000 ($5,000 if you use married filing separate status).
+Prepaying bills before year-end can decrease your federal income tax bill because your itemized deductions will be higher.
+However, the maximum amount you can deduct for state and local taxes is $10,000.

-Warning: This can be a bad idea if you owe Alternative Minimum Tax (AMT) this year.
-That’s because write-offs for state and local income and property taxes are completely disallowed under the AMT rules.
+This can be a bad idea if you owe Alternative Minimum Tax (AMT) this year.
 Therefore, prepaying those expenses may do little or no good if you’re an AMT victim.
 Contact us if you’re unsure about your exposure to AMT.

 Accelerating other expenditures could cause your itemized deductions to exceed your standard deduction in 2020.
 For example, consider making bigger charitable donations this year and smaller contributions next year to compensate.
 The CARES Act offers two unique opportunities for charitable minded taxpayers in 2020.
-Individuals who don’t itemize will be allowed an “above the line” deduction of up to $300 in 2020.
-For those who do itemize, the CARES Act increases the limit on charitable deductions to 100% of the individual’s Adjusted Gross Income (AGI) for cash contributions made to public charities in 2020.
+The CARES Act increases the limit on charitable deductions.
+It is increased to 100% of the Adjusted Gross Income for cash contributions made to charities.
 Note there is no requirement that the contributions be related to COVID-19.

-To the extent you have capital losses that were recognized earlier this year or capital loss carryovers from pre-2020 years, selling winners this year will not result in any tax hit.
-In particular, sheltering net short-term capital gains with capital losses is a sweet deal because net short-term gains would otherwise be taxed at higher ordinary income rates.
+If you have capital losses recognized this year or capital loss carryovers, selling winners won’t result in a hit.
+In particular, sheltering net short-term capital gains with capital losses is a sweet deal.
+So, net short-term gains would otherwise be taxed at higher ordinary income rates.

-What if you have some loser investments that you would like to unload?
-Biting the bullet and taking the resulting capital losses this year would shelter capital gains, including high-taxed short-term gains, from other sales this year.
+So, what if you have some loser investments that you would like to unload?
+Taking the resulting capital losses this year would shelter capital gains, including high-taxed short-term gains, from other sales this year.

 In fact, having a capital loss carryover into next year and beyond could work to your advantage.
 The carryover can be used to shelter both short-term and long-term gains recognized next year and beyond.
-This can give you extra investing flexibility in those years because you won’t have to hold appreciated securities for over a year to get a preferential tax rate.
-Since the top federal rates on net short-term capital gains recognized in 2021 could be higher than the 2020 top rates of 35% and 37% (plus the 3.8% NIIT, if applicable), having a capital loss carryover into next year to shelter short-term gains could be a very good thing.
+This can give you extra investing flexibility in those years.
+You won’t have to hold appreciated securities for over a year to get a preferential tax rate.
+Federal rates on net short-term capital gains recognized in 2021 are higher than the 2020 rates of 35% and 37%.
+Having a capital loss carryover into next year to shelter short-term gains could be a very good thing.

-While your income may be too high to benefit from the 0% rate, you may have children, grandchildren, or other loved ones who will be in the 0% bracket.
-If so, consider giving them appreciated stock or mutual fund shares that they can sell and pay 0% tax on the resulting long-term gains.
-Gains will be long-term, as long as your ownership period plus the gift recipient’s ownership period (before the sale) equals at least a year and a day.
+A silver lining to a down year are the ability to harvest some long-term capital gains at very favorable rates.
+For heads of household and joint filers, that limit is increased to $53,600 and $80,000, respectively.
+Your income may be too high to benefit from the 0% rate.
+So, if you’re planning to have children, grandchildren, or other loved ones who’re in the 0% bracket, they would benefit.
+If so, consider giving them appreciated stock or mutual fund shares.
+They can sell these and pay 0% tax on the resulting long-term gains.
+Gains will be long-term.

 Giving away stocks that pay dividends is another tax-smart idea.
 As long as the dividends fall within the gift recipient’s 0% rate bracket, they will be federal-income-tax-free.

-Warning: If securities are given to someone who is under age 24, the Kiddie Tax rules could potentially cause some of the resulting capital gains and dividends to be taxed at the higher rates that apply to the individual’s parent.
+Securities given to someone under 24 causes some of the capital gains and dividends to be taxed at higher rates.
 That would defeat the purpose.
-Please contact us if you have questions about the Kiddie Tax.

 It’s possible the overall value of your retirement account suffered as a result of the economic downturn.
 The depressed value in your IRA means a rollover distribution will contain more assets.
 Once in the Roth IRA, the recovery of value and ultimate withdrawal will be tax free.

-Consider Intrafamily Loans.
 Interest rates are at a historic low and continue to decrease.
-This scenario creates an attractive opportunity for those interested in assisting family members financially and transferring assets in a tax-efficient manner.
+This creates an attractive opportunity for those interested in assisting family members financially and transferring assets in a tax-efficient manner.

-Individuals who wish to lend money to relatives may do so at interest rates lower than what commercial lenders offer, thus allowing the lendee to save money on interest.
+Individuals who wish to lend money to relatives may do so at interest rates lower than what commercial lenders offer.
+This allows the lendee to save money on interest.
 There’s a minimum rate that can be charged by the lender called the Applicable Federal Rate (AFR).
 Loans with interest rates below the AFR may be subject to gift tax rules.
-While it’s generally advisable to stay above the AFR to avoid being caught by the gift tax rules, individuals can use the annual and lifetime gift exclusions to maximize the benefit to the lendee.
+Individuals can use the annual and lifetime gift exclusions to maximize the benefit to the lendee.

-To ensure the loan is an arm’s length transaction, follow these steps: (1) have a properly worded and signed document, (2) file the documents with the necessary authorities, (3) provide the lendee with a formal document that summarizes the amount of interest paid each year, and (4) either collect the loan payments or establish the payments will be gifted.
+To ensure the loan is an arm’s length transaction, follow the steps below.
+First, have a properly worded and signed document.
+Next, file the documents with the necessary authorities.
+Then, provide the lendee with a formal document that summarizes the amount of interest paid each year.
+Finally, either collect the loan payments or establish the payments will be gifted.
 Please contact us if you are interested in taking advantage of intrafamily loans.

-MKA is here to help, give us a call if you have any questions.
+MKA is here to help, give us a call if you have any tax planning questions.